OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/14 October 2017.md

 - No meaningful outcomes observed in modern **Gurdjieff groups**
 - His system destroys natural conscience and compassion due to materialistic paradigm
 - Cs emphasize value of **feedback** and **networks**—something Gurdjieff lacked due to ego
+- Gurdjieff's work described man as a machine and tried to overcome this through crystallization.
+- His goal was personal salvation and immortal life.

 ---

 ## Books, Research, and Cultural Commentary